Ghoster738/Future-Cop-MIT-Assets/COBJ/FORMAT.md

   uint32_t one; // Always one.
 };
 ```
-Once the header is read there are these data entrys. **They have variable sizes of either 4 bytes or 16 bytes.
+After the header these are the rest of the data entries. **They have variable sizes of either 4 bytes or 16 bytes.
 Read them in sequence and store there offset right after the 3dtl_header struct.**
 ```c
 struct entry_3dtl_color {
   uint8_t opcode; // If 1 then entry_3dtl_texture is not in this entry_3dtl_color struct.
 2 and 3 and entry_3dtl_texture follows the entry